digidem/digital-democracy.org/_posts/blog/2017-11-15-major-investment-from-dicaprio-mapeo.md

 Mapeo builds off of OpenStreetMap’s easy-to-use iD Editor, which can be customized to create presets in any language, and symbology designed by the communities.

 We have built Mapeo in close partnership with Amazon Frontlines and [Alianza Ceibo](https://www.alianzaceibo.org), our partner organizations based in the Ecuadorian Amazon.
-Waorani, Cofan & Siekopai members of Alianza Ceibo have been testing Mapeo over the past year and a half, and are actively using the tool for territorial mapping.
+Waorani, Kofan & Siekopai members of Alianza Ceibo have been testing Mapeo over the past year and a half, and are actively using the tool for territorial mapping.

 <div class="full-width">
 <img alt="Opi Nenquimo returning the final maps in Nemonpare" src="/assets/opi-demonstrating-map.jpg">